nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 Here are some of the features I use and value the most and what Logos package they are available in:

-* Factbook ➡ Starter and up
+* 🔎 Factbook ➡ Starter and up
-* Passage Guide ➡ Starter and up
+* 📖 Passage Guide ➡ Starter and up
-* Bible Word Study ➡ Starter and up
+* 💡 Bible Word Study ➡ Starter and up
-* Sermon Builder ➡ Silver and up
-* Preaching Mode ➡ Silver and up
+* 🗣 Sermon Builder + Preaching Mode ➡ Silver and up
-* Print Library Catalog ➡ Gold and up
+* 📚Print Library Catalog ➡ Gold and up

 A few things to note:

 * If you want to write sermons or use preaching mode in Logos, you need at least the Silver package or above.
 * One of the most popular features released with Logos 10 is Print Library Catalog which requires at least Gold.
 * Every feature Logos offers is available starting with the Gold package and above.
 If you're committed to getting at least Gold, this means you are choosing your package based on resources, not features.

 If you are not after specific features, you can rest easy knowing the best features are included in any Logos package.
 You can explore all Logos features [here](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/features).